renovatebot/renovate/docs/usage/configuration-options.md

 ## hashedBranchLength

 Some code hosting systems have restrictions on the branch name lengths, this option lets you get around these restrictions.
-You can set the `hashedBranchLength` option to a number of characters that works for your system and then Renovate will generate branch names with the appropriate length by hashing `additionalBranchPrefix` and `branchTopic`, and then truncating the hash so that the full branch name (including `branchPrefix`) has the right number of characters.
+You can set the `hashedBranchLength` option to a number of characters that works for your system and then Renovate will generate branch names with the correct length by hashing `additionalBranchPrefix` and `branchTopic`, and then truncating the hash so that the full branch name (including `branchPrefix`) has the right number of characters.

 Example: If you have set `branchPrefix: "deps-"` and `hashedBranchLength: 12` it will result in a branch name like `deps-5bf36ec` instead of the traditional pretty branch name like `deps-react-17.x`.